pemami4911/awesome-hyperparams/README.md

 * [paper](https://arxiv.org/pdf/1509.02971v2.pdf)
 * [hyperparam analysis](https://arxiv.org/pdf/1709.06560v1.pdf)

-In the paper, the actor and critic learning rates are reversed.
+In the original paper, the actor and critic learning rates are reversed.
 However, to help stabilize the actor network during training, you generally want to encourage the critic network to converge faster; hence the larger initial lr for the critic is suggested here.

 | hyperparam name | default value |
 | --- | --- |